-The slim, but colossal tower would be built not up from the ground, but down from the sky, by suspending it (by cables) from an asteroid, orbiting Earth.
-Which means, it too, would whirl along with it.
-In its daily loop across the heavens, swinging like a pendulum, it’d trace a figure of eight.
+The slender, but colossal tower, wouldn’t be built up from the ground, but down from the sky by suspending it (by cables) from an asteroid orbiting Earth.
+This means, it too, would whirl along with it.
+In its daily loop across the heavens, it’d swing like a pendulum.

-Offices would be placed at the lower end of it and residences, between 25,000 and 35,000 feet—the altitude at which jets commercial fly.
-Places of worship and funerary would be spread along the uppermost section, soaring into space.
+Offices would be placed at the lower end of it; residences, between 25,000 and 35,000 feet—the altitude at which commercial jets fly.
+Places of worship and a funerary section would be spread along the uppermost section, looking into space.